XNote: Benchmarking Automated Community Notes Generation for Image-based Contextual Deception: Abstract

 \section{Abstract}

 Community Notes have emerged as an effective crowd-sourced mechanism for combating online deception on social media platforms.
 However, its reliance on human contributors limits both the timeliness and scalability.
-In this work, we study the automated Community Notes generation method for \textit{image-based contextual deception}, where an authentic image is paired with misleading context (\eg, time, entity, and event).
-Unlike prior work that primarily focuses on deception detection (\ie, judging whether a post is true or false in a binary manner), Community Notes-style systems need to generate concise and grounded notes that help users recover the missing or corrected context.
-This problem remains underexplored due to three reasons: (i) \textbf{datasets} that support the research are scarce; (ii) \textbf{methods} must handle the dynamic nature of contextual deception; (iii) \textbf{evaluation} is difficult because standard metrics do not capture whether notes actually improve user understanding.
-To address these gaps, we curate a real-world dataset, {\dataset}, comprising X posts with associated Community Notes and external contexts.
-We further propose the Automated Context-Corrective Note generation method, named {\method}, which is a retrieval-augmented, multi-agent collaboration framework built on large vision-language models.
-Finally, we introduce a new evaluation metric, Context Helpfulness Score ({\metric}), that aligns with user study outcomes rather than relying on lexical overlap.
-Experiments on our {\dataset} dataset show that the proposed {\method} improves both deception detection and note generation performance over baselines, and exceeds a commercial tool GPT5-mini.
-Together, our dataset, method, and metric advance practical automated generation of context-corrective notes toward more responsible online social networks.
+In this work, we study the automated Community Notes generation task for \textit{image-based contextual deception}, where an authentic image is paired with misleading context (\eg, time, entity, and event).
+Unlike prior work that primarily focuses on deception detection (\ie, judging whether a post is true or false in a binary manner), automated Community Notes generation requires producing concise and grounded notes that help users recover the missing or corrected context.
+This problem remains underexplored due to the scarcity of datasets that support this task.
+To address this gap, we curate a real-world dataset, {\dataset}, comprising X posts with associated Community Notes and external contexts, along with annotations of topics and deceptive factors.
+We further benchmark a range of frontier large vision language models (LVLMs) on {\dataset}, evaluating their performance on both deception detection and note generation tasks.
+We also compare against an end-to-end approach, SNIFFER~\cite{qi2024sniffer}, and a commercial tool, GPT-5.
+Our results highlight the challenges in automated Community Notes generation, underscoring the need for improved methods and metrics tailored for this task.